JasonP02/JasonP02.github.io/_projects/cup-manipulation.md

 ## Challenges & Solutions
 The primary challenge was achieving reliable liquid handling without spills.
 This was addressed through careful trajectory planning and the development of specialized control algorithms that accounted for liquid dynamics.
+In the end, there was not enough time to finish things.